 Relational databases won

 The object-relational and object database paradigm never succeeded.
-Today, there are more alternative database technologies than ever before, but we see relational databases at the heart of many of the world’s largest businesses, and powering millions of web applications.
+Today, there are more alternative database technologies than ever before, but we see relational databases at the heart of of the world’s largest and most successful businesses, and powering millions of web applications.

 Object-oriented programming won

 Object-oriented programming wasn’t a temporary fad.
-It’s the dominant feature in almost all the most widely used programming languages in existence today.
+It’s the dominant feature in almost all widely used programming languages in existence today.

 Large applications are multi-paradigm

 We now talk about things like ‘polyglot programming’ and ‘polyglot persistence’ in ways that would have been unthinkable 10-15 years ago.
-Most mainstream object-oriented languages have significant influences from functional languages, and the legacy of Smalltalk innovation is much better understood.
+Mainstream object-oriented languages have significant influences from functional languages, and the legacy of Smalltalk innovation is much better understood.

 Objects are not the primary unit of application design

-RESTful APIs and service oriented architectures have had a huge influence on the way that applications are designed with microservices and bounded contexts, which have replaced class diagrams in most current development contexts.
+Loosely distributed systems in the form of RESTful APIs and service oriented architectures have had a huge influence on the way that applications are designed with microservices and bounded contexts, which have replaced class diagrams and object models in most current development contexts.
 We have a much better understanding of the flaws and limitations of object-oriented programming.
 It has become more socially acceptable to adapt our thinking and tools to different problem spaces, rather than force everything in our systems to conform to an absolutist vision.

 Precision designs are fragile

-Obsessing over the lifecycle of persistent objects leads to overcomplicated precision designs that have a tendency to be brittle and difficult to change.
+Obsessing over the lifecycle of persistent objects leads to overcomplicated precision designs that have a tendency to be brittle and difficult to modify.
 The counter-intuitive secret of domain driven design is that it’s not actually about accurately modelling the real world.
-Instead, it’s about breaking a complex problem down into simple components that can be more easily adapted to meet changing requirements.
+Instead, it’s about evolving systems by breaking complex problems down into simple components that can be more easily adapted or replaced when requirements change.

 Argument cultures harm creativity